 Outdoor Afro’s programs are designed to reconnect Black people and Black communities to nature year-round.
-These one-of-a-kind events amplify Black joy and healing.
-With our volunteer leaders, local participants, and dedicated partners and supporters, our national programs help us reinforce our network mission to celebrate and inspire Black connections and leadership in nature.
+These original programs amplify Black joy and healing in the outdoors.
+With our volunteer leaders, local participants, and dedicated supporters, our national programming reinforces our mission to celebrate and inspire Black connections and leadership in nature.

 Outdoor Afro Leadership Training equips more than 100 volunteer leaders with the tools needed to guide local communities in nature safely and sustainably.